Pantelion Films

-Pantelion Films was an American film production company that was created in 2010 and based in Santa Monica, California.
+Pantelion Films was an American and Mexican independent film production company that was created in 2010 and based in Santa Monica, California.
 The studio's goal was to bring wider theatrical distribution of movies aimed at Latino audiences.
 It was backed by TelevisaUnivision and Lionsgate Studios.
 Making theatrical relationships with movie exhibition chains including Regal Entertainment Group, AMC Theatres, Cinemex, and Cinemark, the studio raised the level of theatrically released Latino films.
 Under that arrangement, Pantelion was active with its own office from 2010 to 2023.
 The studio's first film was 2011's From Prada to Nada, which Lionsgate and Grupo Televisa announced it had commissioned for a television series that did not materialize in 2012.
 The studio's office was discontinued in 2023 and its website redirected in 2024 effectively ending the studio's operational lifecycle though not the usage of its trademark for existing unreleased if not future productions.